- Search online

 - Is the building equipped with security measures such as cameras, a security guard and an intercom?

-- Are there any facilities such as a gym and swimming pool?
+- Are there any facilities such as gym and swimming pool?

-* Tenants can request the landlord to resolve maintenance issues before signing the rental agreement or insert clauses.
+* Tenants can request the landlord to resolve maintenance issues before signing the rental agreement or insert clauses in the agreement to that effect.

 For the neighbourhood: